SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/MediaOps/Apps/People_Organizations/Managing_Contacts.md

 ![Header bar](~/user-guide/images/PO_Header_Bar.png)

-- The *Skills* panel provides an overview of all available skills, with options to [edit](#editing-a-skill) and [create new ones](#adding-a-new-skill).
+- The *Skills* panel provides an overview of all available skills, with options to [edit](#editing-a-skill) them or [create new ones](#adding-a-new-skill).

-  Assigning skills to individuals streamlines the booking process by allowing you to quickly identify and assign tasks to qualified individuals.
+  Assigning skills to individuals streamlines the booking process by allowing you to quickly identify qualified individuals to assign tasks to.

-- The *Experience* panel provides an overview of all experience entries, with options to [edit](#editing-an-experience-entry) and [create new ones](#adding-a-new-experience-entry).
+- The *Experience* panel provides an overview of all experience entries, with options to [edit](#editing-an-experience-entry) them or [create new ones](#adding-a-new-experience-entry).

   Assigning experience to individuals streamlines the booking process by making it easier to match people with tasks that suit their level of expertise.